-4.3 Swift Command SIM Coverage & Usage information
+Swift Command SIM Coverage & Usage information

-The EC600 system contains Mobile SIM with 36 month contract, which commences upon activation at the Dealership when your vehicle is linked to your customer.
+The EC600 system contains Mobile SIM with 36 month contract, which commences upon activation at the Dealership when your vehicle is linked to your account.

 Below is a list of the countries covered by the SIM under a fair usage policy, a complete list is available at request.